Are you OK with cookies?

 A Core Participant is a person, institution or organisation that has a specific interest in the work of the Inquiry, and has a formal role defined by legislation.
 Core Participants have special rights in the Inquiry process.
 These include receiving documentation, being represented and making legal submissions, suggesting questions and receiving advance notice of the Inquiry’s report.
 You do not need to be a Core Participant to provide evidence to the Inquiry.

-The Government announced the Inquiry in response to a High Court judgment, which found there were specific issues which might suggest that the bombing could have been prevented.
+On 2 February 2023, the Secretary of State for Northern Ireland, the Rt Hon Chris Heaton-Harris MP announced the Omagh Bombing Inquiry in response to a 2021 High Court judgment, which found there were specific issues which might suggest that the bombing could have been prevented.

 Is the Inquiry independent from Government?